wends05/wends05/README.md

 - I am a Software Engineering student @ Central Philippine University

 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the following:
+-   Javascript
+  - React + Typescript
+  - Godot + C#
+  - Python (University)

+- I'll be learning the following soon:
-  - low
+  -

 <!---
 wends05/wends05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.